 Metro Vancouver is a region that relies on many modes of transportation to keep its economy, and its people moving; from trucks to trains to cars to bicycles.
 Being able to move around our cities is critical for transporting goods, accommodating jobs and population growth, building strong and vibrant communities, and connecting with our partners in the region and elsewhere.
+Speaking of moving, moving has never been easy at any one time but if you have the right moving company it will be as easy as it can get.
+Try to contact long distance movers.

 But how do we pay for our transportation system in a way that is fair and transparent and provides for our current and future needs?